Goldie and the Gingerbreads: Other projects

 Following the band's break-up, Genya Ravan went on to form Ten Wheel Drive, while Carol MacDonald and Ginger Bianco later formed the nucleus of jazz-fusion band Isis.
 Ravan would also go on to have a career in record production and radio, notably producing the Dead Boys 1977 debut album Young Loud and Snotty.
-She now hosts two radio shows on Little Steven's Underground Garage channel on Sirius/XM: Goldie's Garage and Chicks and Broads.
-Ravan's memoirs, entitled Lollipop Lounge: Memoirs of a Rock and Roll Refugee, were published in 2004 by Billboard Books.
+She now hosts two radio shows on Little Steven's Underground Garage channel on SiriusXM: Goldie's Garage and Chicks and Broads.
+Ravan's memoirs, titled Lollipop Lounge: Memoirs of a Rock and Roll Refugee, were published in 2004 by Billboard Books.

 In the early 1980s, Margo Lewis founded Talent Consultants International, Ltd., a talent booking agency in New York, and later became a partner in Talent Source, Ltd. She was Bo Diddley's agent since the 1980s and his manager since 1992, until his death in 2008.
 Lewis also toured with Diddley as his keyboardist for the last 10 years of his life.